 An application fee of \$50 must be turned in along with your application.
 The application fee must be paid by check, credit/debit card, or money order.
 Cash is not accepted for this fee.
-(Note: The School of Radiography application fee is \$25).
+(Note: The School of Radiography will decrease the application fee to \$25 if the application is turned in within the first 30 days of the application period).
+There is a \$30.00 fee for Non-Sufficient Funds returned checks.